 The people around me were no longer kind and helping strangers.
 They were just annoying sweaty dudes with little brains.
 Some were on steroids while others were suffering from typical natural bodybuilding delusions. (e.g., confusing fat with muscle).

 Ironically, the only one changed was me.
 They were still the same people from 12 months ago, but I was different.
 I was sad and disappointed by the lack of gains.

-During one of my back days I had some sort of epiphany.
-I remember doing a seated pull on the row machine.
-I was super tired, and at the end of my set I returned the handle a little too fast.
-It hit the main corpus of the row machine, and a metal part broke and made a “ding” sound.
-Luckily, I was the only one there and nobody saw anything.
+I had some sort of epiphany during a back workout.
+I remember doing a seated pull on the rowing machine.
+At the end of a set, I returned the handle a little too fast.
+It hit the main corpus of the rowing machine, a metal part broke and made a “ding” sound.
+Luckily, I was the only one there.
+Nobody saw anything.

 I felt happy.
 I wanted to break the whole gym and take a piss straight in the middle of the locker room.
 Apparently, it was the trend at that place.
 The stupid cave was always stinking.
 I also felt an extreme urge to reverse slap all professional bodybuilders and muscle gurus with my skinny ecto hand.

 I had done my part of the deal.
 Where were my muscles?
 Sure, I didn’t eat the magical horse meat, but I was consuming close to 200 grams of protein anyway.
 I ate so many cans of tuna that the mercury in them felt bad for me and decided to slow down its negative impact.
 Nevertheless, there was no growth for me.

 I ended my workout.
 Took my bag from the locker room and never returned, although I had just prepaid for a month.

 I broke a machine.
 That was my only reward after a year of pumping.

 This experience and lot more stories prior and after formed my opinion of the gym culture.